GSaussay/distelli-slash/readme.md

 #Distelli-Slash
 Build and deploy your app entirely from Slack w/ the Slash command: `/distelli`.
-Note: This is not a fun side-project, this is not an official Distelli release.
+`Note: This is not a fun side-project, and not an official Distelli release.`
 ![Alt text](http://try.distelli.com/hubfs/deploy-env.gif)

 ##Installation: